diffpy/diffpy.pdfmorph/README.rst

 recommended that you consult online resources and become somewhat familiar before using PDFmorph.

-PDFmorph can be run with Python 2.7 and Python 3.10 or higher.
-We recommend using the Python 3 version.
+PDFmorph can be run with Python 3.10 or higher.
 It makes use of several third party libraries that you'll need to run the app and its components.

 * `NumPy`              - library for scientific computing with Python